Prosple Partner General Terms

 (b) Clauses 14(a)(i) and 14(a)(ii) do not apply to, and shall not limit, any party’s liability for death or personal injury caused by that party or its Personnel or for fraud.

 (a) Either party may terminate these Terms on ninety (90) days’ written notice to the other party and at the end of those 90 days the Partner must cease using the Prosple Platform.

-(b) Client may terminate these Terms in accordance with clauses 3(b) and 6(b).
+(b) The Partner may terminate these Terms in accordance with clauses 3(b) and 6(b).

-(c) Prosple may immediately terminate these Terms or suspend access to the Platform on written notice to Client if:
+(c) Prosple may immediately terminate these Terms or suspend access to the Platform on written notice to the Partner if:

-(ii) Client breaches any other provision of these Terms and does not rectify such breach within 20 days after written notice of such breach;
+(ii) The Partner breaches any other provision of these Terms and does not rectify such breach within 20 days after written notice of such breach;

-(iii) Client undergoes a change in control of more than half the issued voting shares in Client, and Prosple considers that such a change in control will be detrimental to Prosple’s interests; or
+(iii) The Partner undergoes a change in control of more than half the issued voting shares in the Partner, and Prosple considers that such a change in control will be detrimental to Prosple’s interests; or

-(iv) the liability of Client for Loss arising under these Terms exceeds the limit under clause 14(a)(i).
+(iv) the liability of the Partner for Loss arising under these Terms exceeds the limit under clause 14(a)(i).

-(d) On expiration or termination of these Terms for any reason the rights granted to Client in respect of the Platform terminate and:
+(d) On expiration or termination of these Terms for any reason the rights granted to the Partner in respect of the Platform terminate and:

-(i) Prosple will cease providing, and Client must (and must ensure its Personnel) immediately stop using, the Platform and any other Content or services; and
+(i) Prosple will cease providing, and the Partner must (and must ensure its Personnel) immediately stop using, the Platform and any other Content or services; and

 (ii) each party must, at the other party’s election, return or destroy all copies of the other party’s Confidential Information in its possession or control.